jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     ping vrf carrots fc00:0:50::1 count 3
     ```

     Example: tcpdump.sh output should look something like below on the xrd05-xrd06 link.
 In this case xrd05 -> 06 -> 07 is one of the IGP shortest paths.
-The v4 flow's replies are taking the same return path, however the v6 flow's replies have been hashed onto one of the other ECMP paths:
+In this example the IPv4 ping replies are taking the same return path, however the IPv6 ping replies have been hashed onto one of the other ECMP paths.
+Your results may vary depending on how the XRd nodes have hashed their flows:
     ```
     16:50:26.667875 IP6 fc00:0:1111::1 > fc00:0:6666:7777:e004::: IP 10.9.1.1 > 50.0.0.1: ICMP echo request, id 59290, seq 0, length 80
     16:50:26.670199 IP6 fc00:0:7777::1 > fc00:0:1111:e004::: IP 50.0.0.1 > 10.9.1.1: ICMP echo reply, id 59290, seq 0, length 80